theironcook/Backbone.ModelBinder/README.md

 });
 ````

-The `bind()` function takes 2 parameters.
+The `bind()` function takes 3 parameters.
+The 3rd parameter is optional.

 * The Backbone Model your binding to.
-* An html element that should contain all of the other elements your binding to - a `rootElement`
+* An html `rootElement` that should contain all of the other elements your binding to - probably a form, div or span element.
 * A 3rd optional parameter called the bindingsHash is also possible - this is reviewed in the next section.

 The `bind()` function finds all of the child elements under `rootElement` that have a `name` attribute defined.
-**It then binds the Models attributes to elements with the same name.**
+**It then binds those child elements to Models attributes with the same `name`.**

 For many simple views that that have elements with a `name` attribute that matches a Model's attribute name, this technique is sufficient.
+Otherwise, you'll need to define the `bindingsHash` discussed in the next section.

 Note that the ModelBinder does not care about Backbone Views, although you'll typically create ModelBinders inside of Views.

 <br>
 ## The Bindings Hash

-The ModelBinder.bind() function can take a Bindings Hash as a 3rd parameter.
+The `ModelBinder.bind()` function can take a `bindingsHash` as a 3rd optional parameter.
-The Bindings Hash uses a very similar format as the Backbone View events block.
+The `bindingsHash` uses a very similar format as the Backbone View events block.
 It relies on jQuery selectors to locate which html elements to bind to.
-Here is how the previous simple example of the ModelBinder will look like with a Bindings Hash to achieve the same result.
+Here is how the previous simple example will look like with a `bindingsHash` to achieve the exact same binding behavior.

 ````
 // Snippet from the template file